Jonkershoek Nature Reserve: History

 The name Jonkershoek is said to hail from the 17th century owner of one of the freeholds that Simon van der Stel issued in the valley: Jan Andriessen, who had been a bachelor midshipman, was also known as Jan de Jonkheer and named his grant of land Vallei Jonkershoek.

 Started as the Assegaaibosch farmstead in 1790, it was subsequently altered substantially by its various occupants.
 In 1817 Lord Charles Somerset granted the land to Wouter Eduard Wium, with the special proviso that he plant oak trees, and the area now includes many huge oaks.

 In 1960 the Cape Provincial Administration purchased Assegaaibosch, and the house was renovated to its present condition.
 It is now a national monument and is used as a guest house.
+The Nature Reserve includes many Kramats, including that of Sheikh Sayed Ahmad Singosari (R.A).

 Wildlife

 The Jonkershoek mountains are home to leopard, caracal, klipspringer, baboon, honey badger and mongoose, however, all but the baboons are very secretive.
 Birdlife include kingfisher, black eagle, fish eagle, spotted eagle-owl, sugarbirds, orange-breasted sunbirds and protea seedeaters.